eventflow/Documentation/Documentation/GettingStarted.rst

 Event
 -----

-Next up is the event which represents some thing that **has** happened in our domain.
+Next up is the event which represents something that **has** happened in our domain.
-In this example, its merely that some magic number has been set.
+In this example, it's merely that some magic number has been set.
 Normally these events should have a really, really good name and represent something in the ubiquitous language for the domain.